Not a Member?

 edema / Delayed / 0-49.0erythema / Early / 0-42.3hematoma / Early / 0.9-4.8bleeding / Early / 1.0-1.0acute disseminated encephalomyelitis / Delayed / Incidence not knownlymphadenopathy / Delayed / Incidence not known

+Deucravacitinib: (Moderate) Patients receiving immunosuppressant medications may have a diminished vaccine response.
+When feasible, administer indicated vaccines at least two weeks prior to initiating immunosuppressant medications.
+If vaccine administration is necessary, consider revaccination following restoration of immune competence.
+Counsel patients receiving immunosuppressant medications about the possibility of a diminished vaccine response and to continue to follow precautions to avoid exposure after receiving the vaccine.
 Ocrelizumab: (Moderate) Administer all non-live vaccines at least 2 weeks before ocrelizumab initiation, whenever possible.
 Ocrelizumab may interfere with the effectiveness of non-live virus vaccines.
 Attenuated antibody responses to tetanus toxoid-containing vaccine, pneumococcal polysaccharide and pneumococcal conjugate vaccines, and seasonal influenza vaccine were observed in patients exposed to ocrelizumab at the time of vaccination during an open-label study.
 Infants born to mothers exposed to ocrelizumab during pregnancy may receive non-live vaccines as indicated before B-cell recovery; however, consider assessing the immune response to the vaccine.
 ACIP recommends that patients receiving any vaccination during immunosuppressive therapy or in the 2 weeks prior to starting therapy should be considered unimmunized and should be revaccinated a minimum of 3 months after discontinuation of therapy.
 Passive immunoprophylaxis with immune globulins may be indicated for immunocompromised persons instead of, or in addition to, vaccination.
-Siponimod: (Moderate) Administer all non-live vaccines at least 4 weeks before siponimod initiation, whenever possible.
-Vaccines may be less effective if given during siponimod treatment and for 1 month after discontinuation of siponimod treatment.
+Ofatumumab: (Major) Administer all needed non-live vaccines according to immunization guidelines at least 2 weeks before initiation of ofatumumab.
+Ofatumumab may interfere with the effectiveness of inactivated vaccines due to its actions, which cause B-cell depletion.
+Satralizumab: (Major) Administer all non-live vaccines according to immunization guidelines at least 2 weeks before initiation of satralizumab.
+Siponimod: (Moderate) Administer all non-live vaccines at least 2 weeks before siponimod initiation, whenever possible.
+Vaccines may be less effective if given during siponimod treatment.
+Patients should be considered unimmunized if vaccinated within a 14-day period before starting immunosuppresive therapy or during immunosuppressive therapy, and should they be revaccinated at least 3 months after therapy is discontinued if immune competence is restored.

 The human papillomavirus 9-valent vaccine is administered intramuscularly.
 Vaccination does not ensure immunity.
 Distrubution, metabolism, and excretion of the vaccine have not been defined.
 Pooled data from clinical trials found >= 99.5% of vaccine recipients became seropositive for each of the 9 human papillomavirus (HPV) types contained within the vaccine by month 7.
 Peak anti-HPV geometric mean titers (GMTs) are observed at month 7; however despite the decline after month 7, a similar proportion of vaccine recipients remain seropositive to each vaccine HPV type at month 24.
 The duration of immunity has not been established.